The Who, What, Where, When and Sometimes, Why.

 Consider joining a clinical trial

-If you’re at higher risk of breast cancer and considering joining a risk-lowering drug clinical trial, discuss the potential risks and benefits with your health care provider.
+If you’re at higher risk of breast cancer and considering joining a risk-reducing drug clinical trial, discuss the potential risks and benefits with your health care provider.

 Susan G. Komen® Patient Care Center